ariga/atlas/doc/md/guides/deploying/ecs-fargate.md

 ```
 Notice a few points of interest in the above task definition:
 1. We define two containers: one for running Atlas migrations, named "atlas" and one for running the application, "app".
-  For the sake of the example, our application container is just running the latest version of `nginx`, but in a realistic
+For the sake of the example, our application container is only running the latest version of `nginx`, but in a realistic
   scenario it will contain your application code.
 2. The `app` container has a `dependsOn` clause that makes it depend on the `atlas` container.
 This means that ECS will
   only start the `app` container once the `atlas` container exits successfully.
 3. The `atlas` container is not marked as `essential`.
 This is required for containers that aren't expected to keep
    running through the task's lifecycle, ideal for use cases like running a setup script before the application starts.
-4. The atlas container is configured to run the `migrate apply` command.
+4. The `atlas` container is configured to run the `migrate apply` command.
 This will run all pending migrations and then exit.
    We provide this command with the `--env deploy` flag to make sure that it uses the `deploy` environment defined
    in our project file.